traindown/traindown/routes/guide.md

 ### Does Traindown support bodyweight based training?

 Totally.
 Bodyweight movements are a cornerstone of the well rounded athlete.
 In order to record a bodyweight movement, you just subsitute what would normally be the load of a performance with **bw**.
+This should be used in conjunction with your weight noted in a metadata variable, e.g. `# bw: 160`.
 ```
+@ 2021-03-25

+# bw: 160
+# unit: lbs

 Dips: bw 10r 5s
 ```
 If you are using additional weight via a belt or perhaps biting down on a dumbell, you can note that using **bw+**.